jorge-ramirez/NewRelicQueryKit/README.md

 ## <a name='Overview'></a>Overview

-To create a query, use a `QueryBuilder`.
+To create a query, use a `QueryBuilder` object.
 Here's an Example:

 ```Swift
 let query = QueryBuilder()